FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/tutorial_16.md

 ## Heat Conduction Analysis

-Data of `tutorial/16_heat_block/` is used to implement this analysis.
+This analysis uses the data of `tutorial/16_heat_block`.

-### Analysis Object
+### Analysis target

-A block with a hole is the object of the analysis.
-The shape is shown in Figure 4.16.1, and the mesh data is shown in Figure 4.16.2.
-Hexahedral linear elements are used for the mesh, and the scale of the mesh consists of 32,160 elements and 37,386 nodes.
+The target of this analysis is a perforated block whose shape and mesh data are shown in Figs. 4.16.1 and 4.16.2, respectively.
+The mesh is a hexahedral primary element with 32160 elements and 37386 nodes.

 <div style="text-align: center;">
 <img src="./media/tutorial16_01.png" width="350px"><br>
-Figure 4.16.1: Shape of Block with Hole
+Fig. 4.16.1: Shape of the perforated block
 </div>

 <div style="text-align: center;">
 <img src="./media/tutorial16_02.png" width="350px"><br>
-Figure 4.16.2: Mesh Data of Block with Hole
+Fig. 4.16.2: Mesh data of the perforated block
 </div>

-### Analysis Content
+### Analysis content

-A steady heat conduction analysis is implemented, where a heat source is applied to the cylindrical inner surface of the analysis object.
-The analysis control data is shown in the following.
+This is a steady-state heat conduction analysis wherein a heat source is provided to the cylindric internal surface of the analysis target.
+The analysis control data are presented below.

 ```
 #  Control File for FISTR